alfred1137/alfred1137.github.io/memory-bank/activeContext.md

 # Active Context

 ## Current Work
 Migrating blog posts from `D:\Git\LOFC-CM-202503.wiki` to the current blog (`d:/Git/alfred1137.github.io`).
 The migration plan has been drafted, accepted, and documented in the memory bank.
-Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, Chapter 05, Chapter 06, Chapter 07, and Chapter 08 have been successfully migrated, deployed, and all identified `html-proofer` errors have been resolved.
+Chapter 00, Chapter 01, Chapter 02, Chapter 03, Chapter 04, Chapter 05, Chapter 06, Chapter 07, Chapter 08, and Chapter 09 have been successfully migrated, deployed, and all identified `html-proofer` errors have been resolved.

 ## Recent Changes
 - The file `_posts/2025-03-06-LOFC-CM-CH00.md` has been confirmed as the correct file for Chapter 00.